 - If you do not meet all the requirements stated above, contact the Financial Aid Office to discuss financing options.
 For budgeting assistance, we recommend reviewing the resources available on iGrad.

 Higher Education Emergency Relief Funding (HEERF)

 The Higher Education Emergency Relief Funds (HEERF) were provided by the federal government and administered through the SIPA Office of Financial Aid to students with financial emergencies, primarily as the result of the COVID pandemic.
-At this time, all HEERF resources have been exhausted and we do not anticipate more funding from that program.
-Institutional emergency aid remains available.
+All HEERF resources have been exhausted and we do not anticipate any more funding from that program.

 Additional information regarding HEERF and the CARES Act funding, including required institutional disclosures, may be found here.